Public health: Changing focal areas and expanding scope

+Health inequalities, driven by the social determinants of health, are also a growing area of concern in public health.
+A central challenge to securing health equity is that the same social structures that contribute to health inequities also operate and are reproduced by public health organizations.
+In other words, public health organizations have evolved to better meet the needs of some groups more than others.
+The result is often that those most in need of preventative interventions are least likely to receive them and interventions can actually aggravate inequities as they are often inadvertently tailored to the needs of the normative group.
+Identifying bias within public health research and practice is essential to ensuring public health efforts mitigate and don't aggravate health inequities.

 Organizations

 World Health Organization (WHO)

 The World Health Organization (WHO) is a specialized agency of the United Nations responsible for international public health.
 The WHO Constitution, which establishes the agency's governing structure and principles, states its main objective as "the attainment by all peoples of the highest possible level of health".
 The WHO's broad mandate includes advocating for universal healthcare, monitoring public health risks, coordinating responses to health emergencies, and promoting human health and well-being.
 The WHO has played a leading role in several public health achievements, most notably the eradication of smallpox, the near-eradication of polio, and the development of an Ebola vaccine.
 Its current priorities include communicable diseases, particularly HIV/AIDS, Ebola, COVID-19, malaria and tuberculosis; non-communicable diseases such as heart disease and cancer; healthy diet, nutrition, and food security; occupational health; and substance abuse.

 Others

 Most countries have their own governmental public health agency, often called the ministry of health, with responsibility for domestic health issues.

 For example, in the United States, state and local health departments are on the front line of public health initiatives.
 In addition to their national duties, the United States Public Health Service (PHS), led by the Surgeon General of the United States Public Health Service, and the Centers for Disease Control and Prevention, headquartered in Atlanta, are also involved with international health activities.